 The Suffolk coastline is constantly changing, retreating in some places and building in others – it is a dynamic shore which has areas that are heavily protected and places which have seemingly been sacrificed to the whim of the sea.

-Since 2006 residents at Eastern Bavents, just north of Southwold have battled to have their stretch of coast defended by the sea, it still remains exposed.
+Between 2000-9 residents at Easton Bavents, just north of Southwold have battled to have their stretch of coast defended by the sea, it still remains exposed.
 Yet just metres away a £8.5 million investment protects the tourist town of Southwold.
-Students will investigate the case for defending Eastern Bavents by completing a cost benefit analysis, flood risk mapping and field sketches.
+Students will investigate the case for defending Easton Bavents by completing a cost benefit analysis, flood risk mapping and field sketches.

 The true story of one resident’s efforts to create his own sea defences will be explored, and will be the focus of the supporting follow-up assessment.